 LASIK surgery is an in-office procedure performed by our specialists through our Indianapolis LASIK office.
 Laser In-Situ Keratomileusis or LASIK, is the most accepted form of laser vision correction.
 LASIK can treat both nearsightedness and farightedness with or without astigmatism.
-Our physicians have performed thousands of LASIK surgeries.
+Our practice has been performing LASIK since 1997.

 LASIK allows patients to perform most of their everyday tasks without corrective lenses.
 More than 90 percent of patients who have LASIK achieve between 20/20 and 20/40 vision without glasses or contact lenses.
 However, patients should be comfortable with the possibility that a second surgery, called an enhancement, may be needed or that glasses may be needed for certain activities, such as reading or driving at night.